zvanammers/citiEST-collab/README.md

 # citiEST-collab
 Estonia Travel App

-Created by collaboration with Helen, and Anisa
+Created through collaboration with Helen, and Anisa while on exchange in Estonia.